voxpupuli/onceover/README.md

   :tag => "v5.4.0"
 ```

-Under the hood, Onceover uses r10k to download the modules in your `Puppetfile`.
-If you get errors downloading modules from Git, its because `r10k`'s call to your underlying `git` command has failed.
-Onceover tells you the command that `r10k` tried to run, so if you get an error like this:
+Under the hood, `onceover` uses `r10k` to download the modules in your `Puppetfile`.
+If you get errors downloading modules from `git`, its because `r10k`'s call to your underlying `git` command has failed.
+`onceover` tells you the command that `r10k` tried to run, so if you get an error like this:

 ```
 INFO     -> Updating module /Users/dylan/control-repo/.onceover/etc/puppetlabs/code/environments